aiven/devportal/docs/tools/api.rst

 * Deploy and tear down development or demo platforms on a schedule.

 We make the API available to all Aiven users.
-It is also the engine behind our web console, so you should find that all operations are also available via API.
+It is also the engine behind the Aiven Console, so you should find that all operations are also available through the API.

 API quickstart